 Off the Grid – Being off-grid means you’ll get to experience some of the most beautiful night skies in the world on Aotea.
 It also means that each household and business generates its own power and collects its own water.
 Technology has advanced massively over recent years, but we still have to use power and water with a lot more care than on the mainland.
 Mobile coverage can also be limited in areas of the island.

-Water – Each accommodation and business relies on rain or creek collected water, which is then stored in tanks.
+Every drop of Water is precious – Each accommodation and business relies on rain or creek collected water, which is then stored in tanks.
 Please be mindful that many businesses may have already run our of water ahead of the summer season due to such a dry winter and spring.
 Put the plug in when washing up, take short showers, don’t flush unless you need you and save any water you can put on the garden.

-Zero Waste – We are proud to have a zero waste goal.
+Help us be a Zero Waste community – We are proud to have a zero waste goal.
 Please limit what you bring onto the island and leave behind.
 If you can’t take rubbish with you, you can buy approved rubbish bags from shops and the council.
 These can be placed outside your accommodation or dropped at the Claris resource centre.
 Click here for full information on disposing of your rubbish.
 Leave no trace, make sustainable choices, recycle, and help look after our beautiful island.

 Protect Nature – Our native flora & fauna are unique and protected.
+Preferably leave cats and dogs at home.
 Dogs on beaches should be on a leash to protect native shorebirds.
 The New Zealand Dotterel are nesting in the dunes from October to February.
 Protect our Kauri by using the DOC cleaning stations on tracks and at the airport/wharf.